kudujs/kudu/README.md

     ajaxTracker: // the ajaxTracker of the controller
     routeParams:   // all URL parameters (including segment parameters and query parameters)
     args:          // arguments passed to the controller from another controller
-    view:          // the ractive view instance (Note: viewBeforeInit won't have this property)
+    view:          // the ractive view instance (Note: beforeInit won't have this property)
     ctrl:          // The controller instance for this event
     route:         // The route that resolved to this controller
     initialRoute: // true if this is the first route loaded, false otherwise.
 Useful if you need to know if the application loaded for